DJTcode/cante.ole/index.md

 # Pick a song

-Here are some songs categorized by difficulty:
+Here are some songs categorized by difficulty in translation:

 ## Beginner Songs